-Once you decide to start saving kitchen scraps for composting, you are presented with a new quandary: what do do with all of those scraps.
-Unless you don't mind running out to the compost pile every time you peel a banana or make a cup of tea, you'll need to find a way to store those scraps until you add them to your compost.
+Once you decide to start saving food scraps for composting, you'll need to figure out a system to transport them from your kitchen to your outdoor bin.
+Unless you don't mind running out to the compost pile every time you peel a banana or make a cup of tea, you'll need to find a vessel to store those scraps.
 Here are a few ideas.

 03 of 05